Metabyte2710/RGB/Logitech-G203.md

 The Logitech G203 Prodigy mouse enumerates at 046D:C084 and uses HID feature reports.
+It does not look like this mouse supports any save-to-device functionality, as it always defaults to the cycling mode.

 ```
 Off:                     11 ff 0e 3c 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00